This is a suggested plan for guided self study of the Edexcel specification points covered in Paper 1 Naked-eye Astronomy

 - The Earth-Moon-Sun System Presentation (Part 2 Topics 3.5-3.10)

-- Presentation Part 1 – The Equation of Time Time and the Earth Moon Sun Cycles (1)
+- Presentation Part 1 – The Equation of Time Time and the Earth Moon Sun System (1)

-- Equation of time example questions from Edexcel eotime
+- Equation of time example questions from Edexcel eotime.docx

 - Mark scheme and model answers eotime EOT model answers

-- Presentation Part 2 – Determination of Longitude Time and the Earth Moon Sun Cycles (2)
+- Presentation Part 2 – Determination of Longitude Time and the Earth Moon Sun System (2)

 - Example questions from Edexcel earth-moon-sun-cycles